maim-lain/haremhotel/lin.md

 <br>

 - To unlock a scene you must do the previous scene first
-- You must have had sex with Lin to unlock scene #5
+- Scene #5 becomes unlocked after you've had sex with Lin

 <br>
 <br>